kc-z-e-n/PopcornTogether/README_MS2.md

 Despite challenges faced during the setup and deployment for Milestone 2, we have managed to successfully develop our core features for PopcornTogether, barring some fringe functionalisties that can be completed as extension work to complement the existing web app.

-Our next steps will be to debug the unresolved fallback route, including the fringe functionalities to complete our core app, and add in our two extension features.
+Our next steps will be to debug the unresolved errors, including the fringe functionalities to complete our core app, and add in our two extension features.